Artane, Dublin: The Stardust

+Scoil Chaitríona fire

+On 16 October 2019, Scoil Chaitríona Cailíní, a primary school in Artane, was severely damaged in a fire.
+The fire caused a significant amount of damage to several classrooms and the school's roof.
+There was one injury reported and the cause was deemed accidental.
+The school was closed for around two weeks before the pupils could safety return to the school.
+During that period, the school's pupils were relocated to temporary classrooms.

 Amenities

 Retail facilities in the Artane area include several shops on the Malahide Road, as well as the Artaine Castle Shopping Centre, which is anchored by Tesco.
 Butterly Business Park holds a Lidl, a Mr Price and a number of other retailers.

 Artane Beaumont Family Recreation Centre (A.B.F.R.C) is situated on the Kilmore Road at the Skellys Lane junction; Artane Montessori Circle Preschool is based at the recreation centre, which also hosts an after-school club for children of local schools, while other activities include basketball, badminton, fitness classes, Zumba and weight watchers; a number of music groups also use the centre.

 Artane is also the site of the Coolock-Artane Credit Union main office, and the Donnycarney-Beaumont Credit Union, located in Artane Castle Shopping Centre.

 Artane Beaumont Football Club is based at Rockfield Park, as is Rockfield Tennis Club.
-St. Pauls Artane F.C. is located at Gracefield Avenue.
+St. Pauls Artane F.C.is located at Gracefield Avenue.
 Killester Basketball Club uses the facilities at St. David's CBS, Artane.

 Education

-Schools in Artane include St. David's CBS and St. David's Boys National schools, as well as St. John of God Girls National School on Kilmore Road.
+Schools in Artane include St. David's CBS and St. David's Boys National School, as well as St. John of God Girls National School on Kilmore Road.